AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-8-randomized-smoothing.md

   <a href="{{ '/imgs/April_the_cat.jpg' | relative_url }}">
     <img src="{{ '/imgs/April_the_cat.jpg' | relative_url }}" width="240" style="display: block; margin: 0 auto;" alt="April, a cream-colored Siberian cat with gray ears, sitting beside a tree in sunlight.">
   </a>
-  <figcaption>Randomized smoothing asks how April is classified after Gaussian noise is repeatedly added to this image.</figcaption>
 </figure>

 This creates the central question: